Decoding 7.2: A thorough look to Understanding its Fractional Representation

 -

 Fractions: Fractions represent parts of a whole.
 They consist of a numerator (the top number) and a denominator (the bottom number).
 The numerator indicates how many parts we have, and the denominator indicates how many equal parts the whole is divided into.
-For example, 1/2 represents one out of two equal parts.
+As an example, 1/2 represents one out of two equal parts.

 Converting 7.2 to a Fraction: The Step-by-Step Approach